pjobson/onion_omega2p_experiments/README.md

 ### SSH Into Device

 Then SSH into it.
-The standard IP address is always `192.168.3.1`.
+The standard IP address is always `192.168.3.1`, the default password is always `onioneer`.

     ssh root@192.168.3.1